erykjj/jwpublib/README.md

 * **Description**: A compilation of Bible prophecies *with fulfillment registered in the Scriptures*
 * **Latest release**: *GPW_2.0.jwpub* - [English](https://github.com/erykjj/jwpublib/releases/download/GPW_2.0/GPW_2.0_E.jwpub), [Spanish](https://github.com/erykjj/jwpublib/releases/download/GPW_2.0/GPW_2.0_S.jwpub), [Portuguese](https://github.com/erykjj/jwpublib/releases/download/GPW_2.0/GPW_2.0_T.jwpub)
 * **Released**: [2024-06-25](CHANGELOG.md/#gpw_20---2024-06-25)
-* **Note**: Because of the advanced functional implementation, annotations and search in this publication have been disabled.
+* **Note**: Because of the advanced functional implementation,  search and annotations in (most sections of) this publication have been disabled.
 If you spot any discrepancies or can suggest prophecies that have not been included and should be, please [submit an issue](https://github.com/erykjj/jwpublib/issues).
 * **Traslations**: If interested, please [let me know](https://github.com/erykjj/jwpublib/issues/42).

 ____